-The information assurance certificate supports those who wish to acquire or improve information security knowledge in response to the national imperative for maintaining the security of the technology and information infrastructure of government and industry.
+The Information Assurance Certificate supports those who wish to acquire or improve information security knowledge in response to the national imperative for maintaining the security of the technology and information infrastructure of government and industry.
 Students gain specific skills and are instructed in areas of policy formation, needs assessment, security applications, and disaster prevention and recovery.
-Laboratories employing both state-of-theart and industry-standard tools are used.
-This certificate may be completed while pursuing the Bachelor of Science in Information Systems Management; work with an Academic Advisor to ensure that you enroll in courses that will satisfy both Certificate and Bachelor of Science requirements.
+Laboratories employing both state-of-the-art and industry-standard tools are used.
+This certificate may be completed while pursuing the Bachelor of Science in cybersecurity; work with an Academic Advisor to ensure that you enroll in courses that will fulfill both Certificate and Bachelor of Science requirements.